Get

 PangoVet_Mention-in-Content Savings V1

 You should adhere strictly to their instructions regarding ingredients, quantities, and cooking methods.
 For example, there is a nutritional difference between chicken breasts and thighs, and you can’t swap corn oil for coconut oil even if you think it’s healthier.
 Coconut oil and olive oil lack essential fatty acids that are good for your dog.
-Also, boiling rather than baking adds moisture, which reduces the nutrients per gram.
+Additionally, boiling rather than baking retains more moisture, which can reduce the nutritional value per gram.
 Your recipe mustn’t drift away from what was formulated by the board-certified nutritionist.

 A study in the Journal of the American Veterinary Medical Association showed that recipes written by non-veterinarians tended to have a greater number and severity of nutrient deficiencies.1 Veterinarian-written recipes had at least one nutrient deficiency, and those written by board-certified veterinary nutritionists alone satisfied the AAFCO recommendations.